learn-co-curriculum/html5-semantic-elements-v2-1/README.md

 lesson.

 ## Objectives
+You will be able to:

-1. Explain the historical reasoning behind semantic elements
+* Explain the historical reasoning behind semantic elements
-2. Demonstrate HTML5 semantic element use
+* Demonstrate HTML5 semantic element use

-## Explain the Historical Reasoning Behind Semantic Elements
+## ## Explain the Historical Reasoning Behind Semantic Elements

 When developers first began defining containers to structure HTML, they had only one generic element available to them: the `div`.
 Creating complex page layouts